credentials/irma_js/README.md

 This project relies on one URL for verification: The client-side library needs to know the location of the API backend to perform the actual verifications and issuances.
 This can be specified in your webpage through the call to `IRMA.init`.

 For the examples in this package, an url is required during the build proces.
 The default is to use the demo server at `https://demo.irmacard.org/tomcat/irma_api_server/`.
-To use a local verification server, one can specify the server address using the `--server_url=<URL>` option (giving it the root of the servlet) or the `--api_server_url=<URL>` option (giving it the api url).
+To use a local verification server, one can specify the server address using the `--api_server_url=<URL>` option.
 For this, you might also be interested in the shortcut explained below.

 ## Running a local verification server